-PORTSMOUTH, N.H. — The center span of the closed Sarah Mildred Long Bridge connecting New Hampshire and Maine is going to be removed.
+PORTSMOUTH, N.H. — The 4 million-pound center lift span for the new Sarah Mildred Long Bridge connecting New Hampshire and Maine has floated up the Piscataqua River to its new home.